EBI-Metagenomics/miassembler/README.md

   --reference_genomes_folder              [string]  The folder with the reference genomes.
   --contaminant_reference                 [string]  Filename of the reference genome located in <reference_genomes_folder> to be used for host decontamination
   --skip_human_decontamination            [boolean] Scrubbing human contamination from raw reads and assembled contigs is performed by default as standard procedure.
 Set this flag to true to skip human decontamination. [default: false]
-  --human_reference                       [string]  Filename of the human genome reference located in <reference_genomes_folder> to be used for human decontamination
+  --human_reference                       [string]  Filename of the human genome reference located in <reference_genomes_folder> to be used for human decontamination.
+Option is strongly encouraged as contamination with human DNA during laboratory sequencing is widespread and can impact analysis results.
   --phix_reference                        [string]  Filename of the PhiX genome reference located in <reference_genomes_folder> to be used for decontamination of Illumina reads
-  --diamond_db                            [string]  Path to diamond db (e.g. NCBI-nr) to perform frameshift correction [default: ]
+  --diamond_db                            [string]  Path to diamond db (e.g. NCBI-nr) to perform frameshift correction.
   --outdir                                [string]  The output directory where the results will be saved.
 You have to use absolute paths to storage on Cloud infrastructure. [default: results]
   --email                                 [string]  Email address for completion summary.
   --multiqc_title                         [string]  MultiQC report title.
 Printed as page header, used for filename if not otherwise specified.